Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.updateOrAdd(id, doc)
 ```

+Try to find and update a doc with `id`.
+If none exist add one with `id` as its `_id' and doc as its properties.
+The document will be encrypted.

 Argument| Type  | Description      | Required
 --------|-------|--------------------------|----------
 `id`    | String | Unique id of the document  | Yes